 The zero-emission M5, meanwhile, is a member of the CLAR WE family.
 Power will be provided by Gen V pouch-type batteries.
 Although BMW knows that it would have been wiser to switch to larger Tesla-style round cells for safety, stability and performance reasons, it is now too late for such a radical change.
 The most potent conventional energy cell in question is rated at 135kWh; it can be hooked up to a 400V charger good for up to 350kW.
 In a second step, BMW will upgrade to the 800V standard pioneered by Porsche with its Taycan.

 The maximum projected WLTP range is 435miles, the targeted 0-62mph acceleration time is 2.9sec.
 In terms of power output, internal documents suggest two 250kW motors driving the rear wheels and one 250kW unit propelling the fronts.
-That's 750kW or 1006bhp in total – that may sound awesome, but it will in less than twelve months be eclipsed by Tesla's tri-motor Plaid configuration.
+That's 750kW or around 1000bhp in total – that may sound awesome, but it will in less than twelve months be eclipsed by Tesla's tri-motor Plaid configuration.

 Electric car battery tech explained